safe-global/safe-apps-sdk/guides/drain-safe-app/03-transfer-assets.md

 }
 ```

 One feature that differentiates smart wallets from EOA accounts is that you can batch multiple transactions into one; the function accepts an array of transactions.
-This is why we're able to transfer all the assets in a single transaction.
-First, let's work on a function that generates transactions.
+This is why it's possible to transfer all the assets in a single transaction.
+To use it, you need to encode the transaction data for each transfer.

 Create a file `src/api/transfers.ts`: